wp-sigmadevs/easy-demo-importer/readme.txt

 Experience the ultimate convenience of importing demo data with the Easy Demo Importer plugin.
 Make your website set up a breeze and unleash the full potential of your WordPress theme.
 Whether you're a user or developer, our feature-rich and user-friendly plugin is designed to simplify your website creation journey.

-> **Important Note:** Please be aware that this plugin does not provide a feature to import authors from the demo import file to existing users in your WordPress site.
+> **Important Note:** Please be aware that this plugin does not provide a feature to import authors from the demo import file in your WordPress site.
 When you import demo content, all content will be attributed to the current user account.

 For any bugs or suggestions, please email us at: service.sigmadevs@gmail.com